wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/engaged-reports-with-viva-goals/includes/activity-engagement.md

         1. To do this, type **@**, then start to type your colleague's name.
         1. Suggested individuals will be auto-populated in the dropdown menu.
         1. Select the appropriate individual.
-1. When you are ready to publish your comment, select the **Comment** button.
+1. When you're ready to publish your comment, select the **Comment** button.

 Your comment will now appear in the **Feed** under the relevant activity.
-Any individuals you have **@** mentioned will receive an alert in the **Notification** tab.
-They will also receive a notification outside of the Viva Goals platform either via email or their collaboration platform, based on their settings.
+Any individuals you've **@** mentioned will receive an alert in the **Notification** tab.
+They'll also receive a notification outside of the Viva Goals platform either via email or their collaboration platform, based on their settings.